Platoniq/wilder-journal/_articles/en/justice-afrofuturism-participatory-research.md

 In the UK, we have positive action rather than positive discrimination, but I don’t know other European contexts.
 For example in a recruitment context, we do everything we can to make people aware of job opportunities but appoint the best person for the job rather than appoint a racially minoritized person solely on their race.

-{% quote { "author": "Dayo Esegou" } %}Equity demands that we provide differential treatment based on historical injustices rather than treating everyone the same if we really want to move to a more just society. {% endquote %}
+{% quote { "author": "Dayo Eseonu" } %}Equity demands that we provide differential treatment based on historical injustices rather than treating everyone the same if we really want to move to a more just society. {% endquote %}

 The problem with representative democracy is that minorities will only have a minority say when many of the issues negatively impact on them disproportionately.
 Equity demands that we provide differential treatment based on historical injustices rather than treating everyone the same if we really want to move to a more just society.
 There is a more philosophical answer to this that I don’t have.